tongnet/AgbondCodeSharing/README.md

 permno: CRSP Permanent Number

 -------------------------------------------------------------
-“regsentys. sas7bdat” includes:
+“regsentys.sas7bdat” includes:
-ys: initial bond yield spreads
+1. ys: initial bond yield spreads
-AG: year-over-year growth in total assets
+2. AG: year-over-year growth in total assets
-GH: the issuer quality measure from Greenwood and Hanson (2013)
+3. GH: the issuer quality measure from Greenwood and Hanson (2013)
-AG_GH: the interaction term of AG and GH
+4. AG_GH: the interaction term of AG and GH
-LSZ: the negative credit spreads measure from L_opez-Salido et al. (2017)
+5. LSZ: the negative credit spreads measure from L_opez-Salido et al. (2017)
-AG_LSZ: the interaction term of AG and LSZ
+6. AG_LSZ: the interaction term of AG and LSZ
-BW: overall market sentiment measure from Baker and Wurgler (2006)
+6. BW: overall market sentiment measure from Baker and Wurgler (2006)
-AG_BW: the interaction term of AG and BW
+7. AG_BW: the interaction term of AG and BW
-LEV: book leverage
+8. LEV: book leverage
-LEV_CHANGE: changes in book leverage
+9. LEV_CHANGE: changes in book leverage
-SIZE: the natural logarithm of total assets
+10. SIZE: the natural logarithm of total assets
-ILQ: Amihud illiquidity measure (per million) based on Amihud (2002).
+11. ILQ: Amihud illiquidity measure (per million) based on Amihud (2002).
-DURATION: bond duration in years
+12. DURATION: bond duration in years
-PAR: the par value of debt initially issued
+13. PAR: the par value of debt initially issued
-PUT: an indicator variable for puttable bonds
+14. PUT: an indicator variable for puttable bonds
-CALL: an indicator variable for callable bonds
+15. CALL: an indicator variable for callable bonds
-FIRMRATING: lagged bond rating
+16. FIRMRATING: lagged bond rating
-year: the year of the observation
+17. year: the year of the observation
 permno: CRSP Permanent Number
+1